Las Vegas Attorney’s Lawsuit For Mass Shooting

 Attorney Referrals and Co-Counsel Relationships

-Richard Harris Law Firm considers client referrals the highest expression of confidence.
+Richard Harris Personal Injury Law Firm considers client referrals the highest expression of confidence.
 Our firm receives many referrals from past clients, other lawyers and judges with personal knowledge of our success.
 Many victims of the Las Vegas mass shooting lived out of state.
-The Richard Harris Law Firm has been associated to handle these cases on a straight referral or co-counsel basis.
+The Richard Harris Personal Injury Law Firm has been associated to handle these cases on a straight referral or co-counsel basis.
 Joint representation fees are allocated by agreement with or without referring attorney participation under Nevada Supreme Court Rule 155(5).
 We have established relationships with originating lawyers who have referred us Nevada personal injury and wrongful death cases for over 35 years.

 If you are interested in referring a client to us, or in associating with our firm, contact us today at (702) 444-4444.
 We look forward to working with you.